 For the maximal parabolic subgroup $P_4$ associated to a simple root $\alpha_4$ of $F_4$, the rational homogeneous variety $F_4/P_4$ is a general hyperplane section of the Cayley plane $E_6/P_1 \subset \mathbb P^{26}$ (see~\cite[Section~6.3]{LM}).
 It follows from that the 27-dimensional fundamental $E_6$-module $V_{E_6}(\varpi_1)$ may be regarded as an $F_4$-module using the embedding of $F_4$ in $E_6$ and it decomposes as $V_{F_4}(\varpi_4) \oplus V_{F_4}(0)$ (see~\cite[Proposition~13.32]{Carter}).
 Hence, the Calabi--Yau fourfold in No. $1'$ is the same as No. $1$ in Table \ref{table1}.
 The outer automorphism of~$E_6$ induces a bundle isomorphism between $\mathcal E_{\varpi_1}$ and $\mathcal E_{\varpi_6}$; hence the Calabi--Yau fourfolds in No. $2', 2''$ are the same as No. $2$ in Table \ref{table1}.
 Similarly, we can identify $E_6/P_1$ with $E_6/P_6$ (respectively, $E_6/P_3$ with $E_6/P_5$) by the projective equivalences induced from the outer automorphism of $E_6$.

 As a direct consequence of the classification process, we also get the classification of all possible pairs $(G/P, \mathcal F)$ such that the zero locus $Z$ of a general global section of $\mathcal F$ is a threefold with trivial canonical bundle. \begin{proposition} Let $G/P$ be a rational homogeneous variety of Picard number one, and let $\mathcal F$ be a completely reducible, globally generated, equivariant vector bundle over $G/P$.
-If $G$ is a simple Lie group of exceptional type and the zero locus $Z$ of a general global section of $\mathcal F$ is a threefold with trivial canonical bundle, then the only possible pairs $(G/P, \mathcal F)$ are listed in Table \ref{table2} up to natural identifications. \end{proposition}
+If $G$ is a simple Lie group of exceptional type and the zero locus $Z$ of a general global section of $\mathcal F$ is a threefold with trivial canonical bundle, then the only possible pairs $(G/P, \mathcal F)$ are listed in Table~\ref{table2} up to natural identifications. \end{proposition}

 We notice that the result already obtained in \cite{IMOU} with the aid of a computer program \texttt{Mathematica} and the Hodge numbers for No. 1, No.~4, No.~5, No.~6 were computed in that paper.
 As $G_2/P_1$ is isomorphic to the hyperquadric $Q^5 \subset \mathbb{P}^6$, the threefolds given in No.~2 and No.~3 are complete intersection Calabi--Yau threefolds in $\mathbb{P}^6$, and their Hodge numbers are well-known (for example, see \cite{GHL89}).